HaroldHS/PerlFPM/README.md

 # PerlFPM
-PerlFPM (Perl Functional Programming Module) contains functionalities to utilize functional programming paradigm in Perl.
+PerlFPM (Perl Functional Programming Module) contains functionalities to utilize functional programming paradigm in Perl 5.

 > NOTE:
 > This module is not intended for utilizing all concepts of functional programming but to utilize some aspects of functional programming paradigm.